 And in another, Abby and Ziva get into a brief slapfight over Ziva's seeming lack of concern for Gibbs' wellbeing, which thoroughly freaks out McGee.

 One episode of Stargate SG-1 ends with a doofus-scientist character daydreaming about Carter and another woman fighting over him.
-Fantasy-Jack joins him in cheerfully watching.
-They make popcorn.
+Fantasy-Jack stops him from breaking it up.

 In The Big Bang Theory, Penny and new neighbor Alicia's rivalry over her leading Raj, Leonard, and Howard on culminates in a "What're you gonna do about it, bitch?"